apuunDTU/ECHO-Lab---test4/README.md

 ```

-# ⭐HOW TO ADD A NEW LAB NOTE⭐
+# HOW TO ADD A NEW LAB NOTE⭐

 This is the main way to add content to the website.
 Follow these simple steps: